日常- nichijou, Arawi Keiichi

 "I just know, okay!?"
 Hakase rushes forward and swings the hammer a third time.
-Once again, barely any damage is dealt.
+Once again, she barely deals any damage.

 "What do you think, Nano?" asks the principal.

-The smile has never left Nano's face.
+The smile never leaves Nano's face.
 "I'm sure that her invention will work the way she intended," she says.
 "She just needs more strength to test it."

 The principal stands up, walking towards the glass pane.
 "Well then, allow me to try."